Kotlin/KEEP/proposals/stdlib/durations-and-time-measurement.md

 It's proposed to provide this API in the common Kotlin Standard Library in a new package: `kotlin.time`.

-To gather early adoption feedback, the new API can be released in the experimental status in the coming Kotlin 1.3.x release.
+To gather early adoption feedback, the new API was released in the experimental status in the coming Kotlin 1.3.x release.
 To mark the experimental status of this API we provide the annotation `@kotlin.time.ExperimentalTime`.

 However, we can't deprecate the existing stable API that is going to be replaced with the new API, such as `measureTimeMillis`,